 MY CHILD STILL WETS THE BED.
 WHAT SHOULD I DO?

 First of all, this is completely normal.

 You can still get any of the mattresses on this list, I would just recommend getting a waterproof mattress protector.
-This means that you’ll get the most out of your mattress.
+This means that you’ll get the most out of your mattress since none of them are strictly washable.
 I’ve written a guide to buying a waterproof mattress protector, so have a read of that for more information.